 Students can also earn a bachelor's in early childhood education on the SFCC campus from Central Methodist University (CMU).
 For more information, click on CMU

-Mendy Fischer, Program Coordinator
+Mendy Holem, Program Coordinator